About the blog

 I then moved to our Networking team to build the first release of the software that runs our internal network devices (e.g. the routers that handle all the traffic in our network).
 In May, 2014, I moved to Database Services to work on an internal database project that was the inspiration for QLDB.
 I started focusing on DynamoDB near the end of 2015 through the end of 2017, before returning to focus on QLDB.

-Starting in 2020, I’m working on making our purpose-built database engines easier to use together.
+For the last two years I was there, I was working on making our purpose-built database engines easier to use together.

 Other than the success of EBS, the thing I’m most proud of from my time at Amazon so far is instilling a culture of caring about the latency of our systems.